pneff93/csfle/README.md

 ### Example Scenario

-We produce personal data to Confluent Cloud in the following form:
+We produce personal data to Confluent Cloud/Confluent Platform in the following form:

 ```json
 {